anna-moiseeva/SML209/index.md

 <a href="https://hub.qmlus.qmul.ac.uk/view/view.php?profile=anna-moiseeva&page=sml209-computers-and-languages-2018-anna-moiseeva"> visit my QMUL Hub page</a>
 <hr>

-<h2>Free online Russian lessons for beginners to help with their start in learning Russian!</h2>
+<h2>Russian online lessons for beginners to help with their start in learning Russian!</h2>
-<p>Discover True Russia Today is a site for those who have decided to study Russian language on their own.</p>
+<p> <em>Discover True Russia Today</em> is a site for those who have decided to study Russian language on their own.</p>
 <hr>

 <h2> Section 2: My aims for this year</h2>